Light-C-O/gentle-steps/README.md

   - I implemented that a user can see all their bookmarks, when they click on a bookmark it takes them to the chapter.
 However, I want to make it more specific, I want it to scroll to actual the section in the chapter.
   - I searched to find something but as it turns out, there's no exact definate way of doing it.
 Next.js App doesn't have something like that directly.
 However there was a commonality, and there was hash (#) symbol, it seems like it used to scoll to a specific id.
 For example if you have <div id="section">, the href it will be <Link `/somthing/somewhere#${section}`> and in the url it be /somthing/somewhere#section.
 In other words, it finds the element with this id and scroll to it.
   - The scroll wasn't working properly as first.
 The url was showing the right thing but no movement.
 As it turns out, in the useEffect, I was aiting for chapterId toad instead for chapterData.
 I made sure the hash in the URL and an if statement to get the element with that match id.
 I scroll smoothly behavoiur for to look seemless.
 Which leads toa better user experience.
   - Now, clicking on a bookmark takes you to the chapter, and it scrolls to the section now.

+- **Wednesday 25th Feb:**
+  - I have now implemented the Review collection.
+It was similar to the FAQ,it was a copy and paste, and changing the words.
+Updated the navbar component.